-We see tanks with pinholes in the glass lining ranging in size from 2mm to 5mm diameter, which when left unchecked the corrosive activity can fairly quickly eat through the tank wall, leading to the escape of liquid digestate or methane.
+We see tanks with pinholes in the glass lining ranging in size from 2mm to 5mm in diameter, which when left unchecked the corrosive activity can fairly quickly eat through the tank wall, leading to the escape of liquid digestate or methane.

-We have often seen digesters and also glass-lined tanks on farms where the external damage in areas perhaps 200- 300mm of chemical attack to the steel, and yet inside the tank the original pinhole or damage mark was only 2-3mm in diameter.
+We have often seen digesters and also glass-lined tanks on farms where the external damage in areas perhaps 200- 300mm of chemical attack to the steel, and yet inside the tank, the original pinhole or damage mark was only 2-3mm in diameter.

-Over the years we have been involved with the application high performance chemical resistant resin and polyurea based lining systems for the lining of steel and stainless steel digester tanks.
+Over the years we have been involved with the application high performance chemical resistant resin and polyurea-based lining systems for the lining of steel and stainless steel digester tanks.